OlhaZemliakova/test-task/docs/SETUP.md

 files and serve them inside a container.
 This step will be for manual testing and sanity check, actual production containers will be built and pushed on the CI/CD pipeline.

-`docker run -p 8080:8080 registry.gitlab.com/fincentify/registry/web:local`
-You should be able to see your build on `http://0.0.0.0:8080`

 **Setting up Prettier**